AIARE Level 1 Avalanche Course

 - Trip planning

 Need avalanche gear?
-We have a limited number of transceivers, shovels, and probes available for students to use, courtesy of Backcountry Access.
+We have a limited number of transceivers, shovels, and probes available for avalanche course students to use, courtesy of Backcountry Access.
 Please make arrangements with us in advance.

 Classroom presentations will cover a full range of topics including avalanche characteristics, terrain recognition, snowpack layering, decision making, and human factors.
 We’ll discuss methods for trip planning, including web resources such as the Northwest Avalanche Center and remote weather stations.